ozzi-/deployeye/README.md

 ### DB Setup
 You can either use MySQL Workbench or use https://github.com/tomoemon/mwb2sql to convert the current mwb file into the required INSERT statements to get your DB up and running: https://github.com/ozzi-/deployeye/blob/main/res/deployeye.mwb

+### Reload
+In order to reload all config during runtime, you may send a POST to /reload.
+In order to authenticate the request, send along a "X-SECRET" header with the value defined in app.json.